 NEWSCAT is a project funded by Erasmus + under Key Action 2: Cooperation for innovation and the exchange of good practices.
-It gathers organizations with different and complementary expertise (research bodies, service providers organizations, advocacy and umbrella organizations...) in order to increase the competences of professionals of the tourist sector to cope with this demand.
+It gathers organizations with different and complementary expertise (research bodies, service providers organizations, advocacy and umbrella organizations...) in order to increase the competences of professionals of the tourist sector to cope with the diversified touristic demand of persons with disabilities.
 The project will provide tools and methodologies to improve the skills and competences of tourist guides and other professionnals of the tourist sector to deal with new demands and requirements of clients, specifically those derived from the growing share of potential clients with special needs (as people with disabilities or seniors) which demands a customised service to cover their individual needs.

 Accessible Tourism can have a major impact on touristic destinations in terms of income, economic activity and employment in the sector by means of an increase of the market pool (due to the increasing number of potential clients with special needs as seniors), the improvement of the territory image and the possibility to scape from market seasonability.
 Nevertheless, this impact is often limited by the lack of real customized high quality proximity services for these clients with special needs.
 In fact, following the principles of independent living, full inclusion and full participation (individuality, self-determination, respect, informed choice, empowerment, flexibility) many of those clients may not be part of groups where needs are considered in a standarized way.
 There is a growing demand for proximity high quality customised services, adapted to the specific needs of clients.
 As a consequence, there is a growing demand too for professionals with a sound knowledge on local resources who are able to particpate with clients, applying the co-production principles, in the design of the most convenient solution for their individual needs.

 European Union's Erasmus+ programme